ZhanpZ/PreworkIOS/README.md

 I tried to implement the default tip percentage but I couldn't debug the complier time error from AppDelegate

-I tried following the github tutorial but I think my Github Desktop has some bug/glitch and I can not commit for some reason so I just drag my files in
+I tried following the github tutorial but I think my Github Desktop has some bug/glitch and I can not commit so I just dragged my file in

 ## License